r-lib/rig/README.md

 ## 🚀  Features <a id="id-features">

-- Works on macOS, Windows and Linux (Ubuntu and Debian, x86_64 and aarch64).
+- Works on macOS, Windows and Linux (Ubuntu LTS and Debian, x86_64 and aarch64).
 - Easy installation and update, no system requirements on any platform.
 - Install multiple R versions.